 Senator Ann Rest first won election to the Minnesota Legislature in 1984.
 She served for 16 years in the House of Representatives and was elected to the Senate in 2000.
 She won reelection in 2002 and was elected by her colleagues to be the Senate Assistant Majority Leader.
 She was re-elected to the Senate in 2006, 2010, 2012, and 2016.
 She was named Senate President Pro Tem in 2013.

-Rest has previously served as Vice-Chair of the Rules Committee and as Chair of the House Tax Committee.
-She currently serves as the Minority Whip for the Senate DFL.
-She serves on the Rules and Administration Committee, the State Government Finance and Policy and Elections Committee, and is the Ranking Minority Member of the Taxes Committee.
+Rest is chair of the Taxes Committee, and serves on the Rules and Administration Committee, Elections Committee, and Housing and Homelessness Prevention Committee.
 She serves on the Legislative Audit Commission, which she has chaired, and on the Capitol Preservation Commission.
 She serves on the Executive Committee of the Streamlines Sales Tax Governing Board and is the past chair of the Great Lakes Legislative Caucus.
 She is a Minnesota member of the Great Lakes Commission.
 She is a long time member of NCSL’s Executive Committee’s Task Force on State and Local Taxation.

 While a member of the Minnesota Legislature, Rest has won awards for her work in tax policy, public finance and economic development policy, annexation, library issues, DWI legislation, and youth tobacco policy.